MN-987/job-applicants-system/README.md

 # Job Applicants System

 The Job Applicants System is a scalable web application designed for managing information about job candidates.
-It consists of a back-end service with API endpoints and a front-end application that integrates seamlessly with the back-end via these APIs.
-Leveraging an event-driven architecture with RabbitMQ, the system is built to handle large volumes of candidate data, designed to eventually support tens of thousands of records.<br> The project follows a layered architecture approach, emphasizing modularity, maintainability, and scalability to meet both current and future needs in candidate management.
+It consists of a back-end service with API endpoints and a front-end application that integrates seamlessly with the back-end via these APIs. <br><br>Leveraging an event-driven architecture with RabbitMQ, the system is built to handle large volumes of candidate data, designed to eventually support tens of thousands of records.<br><br> The project follows a layered architecture approach, emphasizing modularity, maintainability, and scalability to meet both current and future needs in candidate management.

 ## Prerequisites